Martin Brodeur says: he wouldn’t have liked to face Ivan Demidov - Dose.ca

 But… in spite of it all, Brodeur is able to recognize the talent found in today's National League.

-The man who is now a member of the Devils' staff talked about it today on BPM Sports: there are guys he wishes he hadn't played against as a goalie.
+The man who is now on the Devils' staff talked about it today on BPM Sports: there are guys he wishes he hadn't played against as a goalie.

+And even though he's from Quebec, and perhaps had no choice but to say this, he mentioned the name… Ivan Demidov.

 Martin Brodeur wouldn't want to face several active players including McDavid, MacKinnon and a certain Ivan Demidov! @datgregtho pic.twitter.com/kVElGiCsJq